 As a rule, the majority of rentals in Russia are apartments and come either furnished, semi-furnished, or unfurnished.
 Most landlords accommodate requests to add or remove furniture.
 In some cases, you can agree for them to buy furniture you have purchased when you leave.

 In the outer suburbs of Moscow, there are also many gated complexes and luxurious villas on the market.
 Naturally, expect to pay a premium, plus factor in a longer commute.
 However, you will have more chance of finding a house to rent in Moscow.

-For students, there are dormitories, room rentals, and homestays to help reduce the cost of renting in Moscow.
-Read more in our guide to student accommodation in Russia.
+If you’re studying in Russia, there are dormitories, room rentals, and homestays to help reduce the cost of renting in Moscow.

 There are also some distinct styles of Russian housing, such as the kommunalki, communal flats as seen in Moscow, and dacha, small houses in the countryside.
-Read even more in our guides to the history of houses in Russia and Moscow apartments.
+Read even more in our guides to the history of houses in Russia.

 Rental prices for Russian apartments

 Rental prices in Moscow are typically listed with square metre measurements and a monthly cost in rubles or US dollars.
 According to Numbeo, a one-bedroom apartment in Moscow’s city center will cost an average of RUB 55,000, whereas you can expect to pay RUB 33,000 farther out in the suburbs.
 A three-bedroom apartment can average from RUB 90,000 to RUB 180,000 depending on the location and size.
 However, there is room for negotiation with rental prices in some cases, for example, through Russian utilities or negotiating on furnishings and redecoration.
 Rent is often still in cash.
 Most landlords accept wire transfers in roubles or dollars.